seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Dylan:** So with that extremely technical question, a middleware company was born.

 **Sean:** I remember a question like that and a long pregnant pause and I was like. &quot;There might be something there&quot;.
 I was thinking about peer-to-peer file sharing networks like Kazaa at the time, which were federated peer-to-peer.
 Instead of everyone connected to everyone trying to share their Metallica songs or MP3s or whatever, there were super nodes and it was more scalable.
 We played Quake a lot and Soldier of Fortune and stuff like that back then in the computer labs, LAN games is what existed then, and they were client-server architecture.
-We also knew, I think of EverQuest.
+We also knew, I think, of EverQuest.
 So massively multiplayer games existed back then as well.
 Just one or two.
 EverQuest was the big one at the time.
 That's where we started thinking maybe we could take this file sharing style technology and get rid of these servers.

 **Dylan:** Probably worth stating that at the time, our plan was to build what we ended up calling a network state propagation engine.
 That's what we thought we were going to build.
 A distributed network engine that would allow for multiplayer games to not require a dedicated client-server set up.
 So in theory,